RWenger/Learning-Perl_Dictionary-Walk/README.md

 ## Examples

-hate -> love: hate, have, hove, love dogs -> wolves: dogs, does, doles, soles, solves, wolves man -> woman: man, ran, roan, roman, woman flour -> flower: flour, lour, dour, doer, dower, lower, flower
+hate -> love: hate, have, hove, love

+dogs -> wolves: dogs, does, doles, soles, solves, wolves

+man -> woman: man, ran, roan, roman, woman

+flour -> flower: flour, lour, dour, doer, dower, lower, flower

 ## Files

--dictionary.txt - Dictionary of words
+* dictionary.txt - Dictionary of words
--createAdjacencyList.pl - Script to create an adjacency list from the dictionary.
+* createAdjacencyList.pl - Script to create an adjacency list from the dictionary.
 Takes a few hours to run!
--adjacency.txt - Output of createAdjacencyList.pl.
+* adjacency.txt - Output of createAdjacencyList.pl.
--dwalk.pl - Script to walk the adjacency list.
+* dwalk.pl - Script to walk the adjacency list.
 You will be prompted for pairs of words.

-Usage: perl dwalk.pl
+## Usage

+All files must remain in the same directory.

+As long as adjacency.txt exists, simply run dwalk.pl: *perl dwalk.pl*

+Otherwise, createAdjacencyList.pl must be run first: *perl createAdjacencyList.pl* (Takes a long time!)

 ## Notes